afiqahk/writing-helper/readme.md

    Each part has attribute *name* which is for your reference only, and *href* which is the link to the file with your writing.
 Organize parts by the order you want to merge the chapter.

 3. To merge, edit *config.yaml* with the folder name and chapter title you want to merge.
 Only one chapter can be merged at a time.
-Each part will be separated by a horizontal rule after emrging.
+Each part will be separated by a horizontal rule after merging.
     ```
     merge:
         doc: FolderName